MKLab-ITI/pygrank/docs/userguide/setup.md

 The backend's initialization also accepts a device string or object to which computations should be internally transferred.
 If provided, this needs to be one among pytorch's available devices (typically `"cuda"` or `"cpu"`).
+If not provided, the device will be the same as the one selected during the last time this backend was loaded.
+If this is the first time, the device will be automatically selected to be `"cuda"` if the latter is properly integrated, and `"cpu"` otherwise.
 <br>
 <b class="parameters">Installation</b><br> For full installation instructions visit pytorch's website in the links below.<br>
 <b class="parameters">Links</b><br> [pytorch](https://pytorch.org/get-started/locally)